+Analyses such as these are complex and beyond the scope of this paper.
 Intensive work is underway to better understand the effects of mean strain on fatigue lifetime [5-8].
 All studies indicate that the lifetime of Nitinol at high mean strains is far better than one would expect using classical Goodman analysis techniques.
 This is particularly important in tortuous anatomies, since static bending tends to increase mean strains but have little effect on pulsatile strain.
-Ultimately, we cannot say that the pulsatile life of Nitinol stents is better or worse than BE stents, just that their diametrically-opposed approaches may suit individual indications in different ways.
+In the end, we cannot say that the pulsatile life of Nitinol stents is better or worse than BE stents, just that their diametrically opposed approaches may suit individual indications in different ways.